What is Z-Wave?

 Your Vacation Checklist

-If you have a security system, these steps can help you make the most of its features while you’re away
+If you have a security system, you can use these steps on your vacation checklist to help you make the most of its features while you’re away.

 Let your monitoring company know you will be away.